Butanediol fermentation

 The metabolic function of 2,3-butanediol is not known, although some have speculated that it was an evolutionary advantage for these microorganisms to produce a neutral product that's less inhibitory than other partial oxidation products and doesn't reduce the pH as much as mixed acids.

-There are many important industrial applications that butanediol can be used for, including antifreeze, food additives, antiseptic, and pharmaceuticals.
+There are many important industrial applications that butanediol can be used for, including antifreeze, food additives, antiseptics, and pharmaceuticals.
 It also is produced naturally in various places of the environment.

 Comparison with mixed acid fermentation

 2,3-butanediol fermentation produces smaller amounts of acid than mixed acid fermentation, and butanediol, ethanol, CO_{2} and H_{2} are the end products.
 While equal amounts of CO_{2} and H_{2} are created during mixed acid fermentation, butanediol fermentation produces more than twice the amount of CO_{2} because the gases are not produced only by formate hydrogen lyase as they are in mixed acid fermentation.

 2,3 Butanediol is produced at varying levels in aerated fermentations as long as the dissolved oxygen level is limiting (i.e., the culture is trying to consume more oxygen than is available).
 The degree of oxygen limitation dictates the ratios of 2,3-butanediol to by-products produced.